serhez/buffer_manager.nvim/README.md

 ## About

-This plugin provides an advanced buffer management system for Neovim with **two distinct menu types**: a **Quick Menu** for temporary buffer switching and a **Persistent Menu** for always-available buffer access.
-The plugin offers Alt-Tab-style navigation, smart focus management, and extensive customization options.
+This plugin provides a minimalist buffer management system for Neovim with a unique transparent sidebar interface.
+The buffer manager displays as unobtrusive horizontal lines that expand to show buffer names and labels only when needed.

-> **Note**: This plugin was originally created by [j-morano](https://github.com/j-morano/buffer_manager.nvim) and has been heavily modified and enhanced with dual menu system, persistent popups, alt-tab navigation, smart keymap handling, and comprehensive API exposure.
+> **Note**: This plugin was originally created by [j-morano](https://github.com/j-morano/buffer_manager.nvim) and has been redesigned with a minimalist, transparent UI approach.

 ## Features

-### Dual Menu System
-- **Quick Menu**: Centered popup with full file paths (traditional behavior)
-- **Persistent Menu**: Positioned popup with filenames only (stays open)
+### Minimalist UI
+- **Transparent Sidebar**: Middle-right positioned transparent floating window
+- **Collapsed State**: Shows only horizontal dashes (─) for each buffer
+- **Expanded State**: Reveals buffer labels and names when triggered
+- **Auto-Collapse**: Returns to minimal dash display after buffer selection

 ### Smart Navigation
+- **Quick Access**: Press trigger key (`;` by default) to expand labels
+- **Smart Labels**: Automatically assigns intuitive single-key labels to buffers
-- **Alt-Tab Behavior**: Toggle between two most recent buffers with double keymap press
+- **Keyboard-Driven**: Select buffers with single keypresses
-- **Focus-Aware Logic**: Different behavior based on menu focus state
-- **Automatic Window Detection**: Always opens files in main window, never in popups

-### Advanced Key Handling
-- **Context-Sensitive Keys**: Same keys work differently based on menu state and focus
-- **Configurable Main Keymap**: Customize the primary navigation key (default: `;`)
-- **Per-Menu Keybindings**: Full Enter key support and label-based selection in both menus

 ### Developer-Friendly
 - **Complete Lua API**: All functionality exposed for custom configurations
-- **Vim Commands**: Convenient `:BufferManager*` commands for quick access
+- **Vim Commands**: Convenient `:BufferManagerToggle` command
-- **Extensive Configuration**: Fine-tune every aspect of both menu systems
+- **Extensive Configuration**: Customize position, size, and appearance

 ## Installation